 When I woke up from surgery and recovery, Dellann, my mom and dad and my brother and sister were at my bedside.
 Wow!
 Was I glad to see them!
 I have to say that the scariest thing after waking up was looking in the mirror and seeing about 40 large staples in my head.
 I looked like Frankenstein!
 But, I was awake and I was going to be fine.

 Later in the day, Dellann and my neuro-surgeon came in to visit together.
 He proceeded to tell me that the type of cancer that I have is a type called either an Astrocytoma or a Glioblastoma.
 Either one, it didn’t matter because he told me that it would kill me sooner than later and was a very aggressive type of terminal cancer.
-There was no cure.
-An appointment was made for an oncologist to come by to meet my family and me and to discuss a treatment plan.
+Immediately, I started thinking of my family, and what they would do without me, and I desperately wanted to get life insurance like Final Expense Direct to protect me and them.
+After all, there was no cure.
+Then I decided, no. First I’m going to fight this.
+And so an appointment was made for an oncologist to come by to meet my family and me and to discuss a treatment plan.
 Well, what do you do with that kind of news!
 I couldn’t believe I had just heard what I had heard.
 I looked at Dellann and I know she was so scared, but she just tried really hard to be strong for me and to let me know that if anyone could do it, that I could and that she would be with me through the entire battle.
 Shock is a wonderful thing because it allows you to handle just as much or as little as your brain can absorb at one time.
 I didn’t think for a minute that I wouldn’t be able to lick this type of brain cancer and that I would be the exception.
 That is how I got through the next 3 brain tumor surgeries, all the different types of chemo that I tried, all the sad times crying with my wife, radiation, one doctors appointment after another, being told that I would never get to go back to work again and going into the office to clean out my office, trying experimental drugs/protocols, trying to not be bored at home, feeling sick like I had the flu for 2 -3 weeks per month, facing my mortality, coping with the awesome sadness that comes with the fear of wondering if you will ever get to see your children grow up, flicking through life insurance reviews to make sure I got the right one, making a deal with God so that I could see my children graduate from high school, fearing the unknown…..

 January’s MRI revealed that the tumor had come back.
 Surgery was scheduled and performed by Dr. Daniel Silbergild at the University of Washington.
 Once again, the surgery was considered successful and all of the tumor that could be seen was removed.
 My oncologist was Dr. Alex Spence and I started the recently approved drug for brain cancer, Temodar.
 My spirits were high as I’d seen the research on Temodar.
 It was the first newly approved drug for brain cancer in 20 years!
 It worked for me for about 4 ½ months.